Benign Flame: Saga of Love – 3

-“Getting a girl married is no joke these days,” Janaki addressed Sandhya.
-“He’s their only son and they’re propertied as well.
-The parents are hale and healthy, not needing the daughter-in-law’s nursing.
-Moreover, the boy is in the government service.
-He won’t be hard up for cash with people lining up to line his pocket.
-One can be sure about that.”
+“Getting a girl married is no joke these days; he’s their only son and they’re propertied too.
+His parents are hale and healthy, not needing their daughter-in-law’s nursing.
+Moreover, the boy is in the government service, so he won’t be hard up for cash with people lining up to line his pocket; one can be sure about that,” Janaki addressed Sandhya.

-“Bribe is bad mummy,” said Roopa mockingly.
-“Know that from me.”
+“Bribe money is bad mummy, know that from me,” said Roopa mockingly.

-“How could it be bad when it is the norm?”
+“How can it be so when it’s the norm, anyway, as it’s a man’s affair, why should woman poke her nose into it?”
 Janaki sounded dismissive.
-“All said and done, it’s a man’s affair.
-Why should a woman poke her nose into it?”

 “Moreover, his father has five years of service left,” Janaki resumed the resume, “and the boy is just twenty-eight.
 From what we’ve heard, he has no vices, to name any.
 He’s neither the club going sort, nor the card playing type.
 He knows how to count his notes and keep them clean.
 Well, a disciplined bringing up one may say.
 Any girl should find him a safe bet to say the least.
 We’re lucky to come across such a match these days when everyone is going head over heels to go astray.”

-“Don’t worry,” said Chandrika dryly, used as she was to her mother’s deprecation of her condition.
+“Don’t worry about me,” said Chandrika dryly, used as she was to her mother’s deprecation of her condition.